fanfare00/CS141_DungeonEscape/readme.txt

  tried to write it in a way that was more disentangled and consequently it only took me an hour or so to finish.

+ The only real problem I had was trying to recoconcille newly gained knowledge about the workings of big and complex programs with the fact that this was meant to be a small scale assignment.
+There are parts of this program's code that looks very sloppy to me, and I could make them a lot nicer, but I feel like that would betray the simple nature of this assignment.

- My biggest difficulty with this assignment was having to Javadoc everything.
+ The other biggest difficulty I had with this assignment was having to Javadoc everything.
 It seems like complete overkill to have to put links to every reference and write lengthy details about all sorts of call backs when a simple "//this method does this" would suffice.